KunalAnand2907/Youtube-Data-Mining-Analytics-End-End-Data-Engineering-Data-Science-Project/README.md

 <li> Model Building & Training
 <li> Evaluation and tuning of Parameters
 <li> Comparing all the Word Embeddings Model
-<li> At the end map the Category_id to 16 different Category Name s.a [ Film & Animations, Sports, Science & Technology, Entertainment, Music, News, Daily Vlogs ] etc.
+<li> Topic Categorization: At the end map the Category_id to 16 different Category Name s.a [ Film & Animations, Sports, Science & Technology, Entertainment, Music, News, Daily Vlogs ] etc.
 </ul>

 #